 Best Places for Rubber Floors

 There are several spots to consider rubber flooring in your home.
-Aside from a home gym or weight room, one of the most popular areas to use rubber is a bedroom or playroom for kids.
+Aside from a home gym or weight room, one of the most popular areas in which to use rubber is a bedroom or playroom for kids.
 Low-maintenance cleanup means you can wipe away their frequent spills, and rubber's softness is great for when they take a fall.
 Plus, since it comes in more vibrant colors and funky designs than many other traditional flooring options, you can create a floor that exudes brightness and fun.

 When it's not wet, rubber is a surface that's super slip resistant, especially if you choose a brand with textured grips.
 This nonslip quality makes it great for areas where you're going out of your way to prevent falls, such as an old set of rickety stairs leading to a basement or the bedroom or living space of an older or accident-prone family member.